Diversity Hiring: 7 Effective Ways For Recruiting Diverse Employees

 The screening process is where various biases are displayed.
 The usual standards of choosing a candidate who went to the top school have perfect academics.
 However, an excellent working history manages to isolate many applicants who came from less than ideal conditions.

 It impacts your organization’s diversity and robs you of the opportunity to interact and employ some talented yet overlooked people.

 Here are some steps that you can take to ensure that the candidate screening process remains fair to everyone:

 - Opt for a pre-assessment test.
 It will provide every candidate with an equal opportunity to display their knowledge and skills.

-- Use some “blind hiring” tools that’ll hide the personal information, such as photo, school, etc of the candidate from the hiring manager.
+- Use some “blind hiring” tools that’ll hide the personal information, such as photos, school, etc., of the candidate from the hiring manager.

 7. Regulate The Interview Process

 Finally, the interview process is the final hurdle that a diverse employee has to cross.
-It is also the place where there are no alternatives to making sure that every possibility of bias is eliminated.
+But, unfortunately, it is also the place where there are no alternatives to ensuring that every possibility of bias is eliminated.

 - Create better and diverse interview panels that can provide different views than your own.